Moosieus/blog/content/paradex.md

 * Clauses like `ORDER BY` and `LIMIT` are now transparently pushed down to Tantivy when applicable.
 * There's room for optimization on the scale of magnitudes.
 The new version's seen up to **300x faster queries** in certain cases.

-Overall this is an extremeley weclome change.
-While I'm a complete Elixir fanatic, I do hope other database access layers are able to support ParadeDB in the near future.
+Overall this is an extremeley weclome change, and I hope the reduced overhead encourages more database access layers to add support for ParadeDB.

 ## Introducing Paradex

+As mentioned above, the ParadeDB makes use of Postgres' existing clauses (`WHERE`, `LIMIT`, `ORDER BY`, etc) which Ecto already composes today.
+Therefore we just need to define the bits of the query syntax Ecto doesn't have already. (todo: explain fragments)

 I've published a package called [Paradex](https://hexdocs.pm/paradex/readme.html) that provides Ecto fragments for ParadeDB's search syntax.
 Altogether this makes for a really compelling search solution: